Latin-American Heritage Art Contest & Expo

 Latin Heritage Month

 Celebrate the richness of Latin-American heritage at Sheridan through art, culture, and community.
-The Latin-American Heritage Art Contest invites students of Latin origin or descent to showcase their creativity for a chance to win up to $500 and be featured in the first-ever Latin-American Heritage Gallery Expo.
+The Latin-American Heritage Art Contest invites students of Latin origin or descent to showcase their talents!
+Submit your artwork by October 29, 2025, 11:59 PM (end of reading week) for a chance to be featured in our Latin American Heritage Expo and win prizes of up to $500.

 This year, our focus is on the theme: